 In her last year at Columbia Law, Ashley worked as a Judicial Extern at the U.S. Court of Appeals for the Second Circuit.
 Ashley also served as a Civil Procedure Teaching Assistant and had the opportunity to take a white-collar crime class with a judge from the U.S. District Court for the Southern District of New York.
 After completing all of her course requirements a semester early, Ashley spent her final semester of law school serving as a Pro Bono Scholar and devoted over 560 hours to pro bono work.

-In her free time, Ashley volunteers as a member of both the Women in the Legal Profession, and Minorities in the Courts Committees for the New York City Bar Association.
-She is also a member of the Metropolitan Black Bar Association and the Young Lawyers Section of the New York County Lawyers Association.
-In addition, Ashley serves on the Sponsors for Educational Opportunity (SEO) Junior Leadership Board.
+In her free time, Ashley volunteers as a member of the Women in the Legal Profession Committee for the New York City Bar Association.
+She is also a member of the Metropolitan Black Bar Association (MBBA) and the Association of Black Women Attorneys (ABWA).
+In addition, Ashley serves on the Sponsors for Educational Opportunity (SEO) Junior Leadership Board and the Pipeline to Practice Foundation Board.

 Ashley passed the February 2017 New York Bar Exam and the July 2017 California Bar Exam.